 "Gyro!" he shouted out.
 His voice echoed off the opposite wall far away and eventually ricocheted back into his ears.
 He readjusted his glasses and let go of the door.
 It slammed shut behind him.
 His heart thumped loudly in his chest when he realized he could be trapped here.
 The door couldn't open from this side.
 Though it was completely dark, he felt the presence of a massive figure looming close ahead.

 He felt around for a switch or lever.
-It must be some kind of machine, he concluded.
+It must have been some kind of machine, he concluded.
 Then he found what he was looking for.
 It was a tangled bunch of wires.
 There must have been some sort of eerie light source emitting from somewhere because he saw the wires very clearly.
 There was a blue one and a red one disconnected from each other.

 "Well," he thought aloud, "I could get a lot of money out of this thing, whatever it is.
 I hope it starts getting to work immediately." and with that, he twisted the two wires together.